garrandall/popular-music-data/tracks/never-can-say-goodbye-jackson-5.md

 Tell me why is it so
 Don't wanna let you go
 I never can say goodbye girl
-Ooh ooh baby
+Oh ohbaby
 I never can say goodbye
 No no no, no no no

-Ooh oh
+Oh oh
 I never can say goodbye girl
-Ooh ooh
+Oh oh
 I never can say goodbye
-No no no, no no no, ooh
+No no no, no no no, oh

 Never can say goodbye
 No, no, no no